cessen/rune/doc/design.md

 Compound Types
 --------------

 Rune supports several ways of composing types together to create other types.
-But to understand how to utlize them, you need to understand a bit of how Rune thinks about types and names.
+But to understand how to utilize them, you need to understand a bit of how Rune thinks about types and names.

 ### Type Declarations ###

 Much like the distinction between a variable and a literal, Rune makes a distinction between named types and type "literals".
-To create a new named type, you use the type keyword:
+To create a new named type, you use the `type` keyword:

-    type Meters = f32
+    type Meters: f32

 This declares a new type `Meters` that is structurally identical to a 32-bit float.
 However, note that `Meters` is considered a distinct type from `f32`.  `type` doesn't create type aliases, it creates completely new types.
 This is important because, for example, if we also defined a `Liters` type from `f32` we wouldn't want `Meters` and `Liters` to be implicitly interchangeable.